 This API is useful for integrating Salsa Engage data into other CRM systems.
 The Engage API enables you to push supporters, groups, and transactions to another system, and pull all those things plus activity data from that system.
 You'll need an application in the middle to transfer the data back and forth and transform it so that each system understands it.
 Engage uses JSON to transfer data.
-Fields that have no value (NULL in our database) will NOT be included in results.
+Fields that have no value (NULL in our database) will NOT be included in the results.
 You may specify nulls explicitly in your request if you desire.

 Acquiring a Token

-All calls made to the API are secured by the SSL protocol as well as an encrypted token that represents the identity of your organization.
+All calls made to the API are secured by the SSL protocol and an encrypted token that represents your organization's identity.

-- Your API token that needs to be provided in the calls, which looks something like, H_5GV6YC9iFALU_DZGl1_NkoCVdxwob2DCKQnNuSoiDDMuduMACgO56Ua35gjWQ1-ihWh_ShYMoS-K1iWnd_xgSRgLKAKXty0Ohq8UxHzMM
+- Your API token needs to be provided in the calls, which looks like a long series of alphanumeric characters and underlines.

-- Metrics such as last call made as well as the total number of successful and failed calls
+- Metrics such as the last call made as well as the total number of successful and failed calls

 - The ability to re-issue a token in the event of there is a belief the current has been compromised.

-- The previously issues token and the last time it was used (if applicable).
+- The previously issued token and the last time it was used (if applicable).

 Call Rate Limits